Plumsail/forms-docs/SharePoint/javascript/manager.rst

-.. title:: Managing form with JS in Plumsail Forms for SharePoint
+.. title:: Managing form with JavaScript

 .. meta::
-   :description: JavaScript API for managing the form
+   :description: JavaScript API for managing the form in Plumsail Forms for SharePoint

 Managing form with JavaScript in Plumsail Forms for SharePoint
 ========================================================================